TechGrounds-Cloud8/cloud8-se0727/02_Network_1/NTW-06.md

 128 is also Magic Number, so each subnet starts after 128 hosts.

-Start Range is  192.168.0.0 is reserved for Router LAst ip address i first Subnet is reserved for broadcasting 192.168.0.127
+Start Range is  192.168.0.0 is reserved for Router Last ip address i first Subnet is reserved for broadcasting 192.168.0.127

 192.168.0.0 /24